Ambrozy/weather-widget/readme.md

 3. It's better to store `SVG` in `*.svg` files and leave their transformation to `react` components to the bundler, which will simplify future development in case of icon replacement.
 4. Extend `index.html` file with helpful page information like title, favicon, language, etc.
+5. If we want to switch the background depending on the time of day, simply changing the background is not sufficient.
+   The text and other elements become difficult to read.
+Therefore, it is necessary to adjust them and request the designer to create different screen versions.
+A good solution here would be to use themes.

 # Ideas for further project development: